ldv-klever/klever/docs/dev.rst

    .. note:: Trivial bugs/features can be fixed/implemented directly in the master branch.
              Most likely you will not have any conflict but you will save some time.

 #.
-Push all new branches to the main developer repository.
+Push all new branches to the main development repository.
    As well re-push them at least one time a day if you make some commits::

     fix-conf $ git push origin fix-conf